jupyterlab/extension-examples/basics/signals/README.md

 private _stateChanged = new Signal<this, ICount>(this);
 ```

-A signal object can be triggered and then emits an actual message.
+A signal object can be triggered and then emits an actual signal.

 Other Widgets can subscribe to such a signal and react when a message is
 emitted.